 Whatever your reason, we’ve got you covered.
 We analyse over 150 brokers across 80+ factors, from the competitiveness of their spreads to the quality of their trade execution and regulation.
 Below are ten of the best Admiral Markets alternatives.

-A popular alternative to Admiral Markets is AvaTrade, a brokerage regulated by Central Bank of Ireland, ASiC, FSA, FSB and BVI and over 12 years in business.
-Another strong alternative is IG, which is regulated by Financial Conduct Authority and ASiC.
+A popular alternative to Admiral Markets is IG, a brokerage regulated by Financial Conduct Authority and ASIC and over 44 years in business.
+Another strong alternative is XTB, which is regulated by Financial Conduct Authority, KNF, and CMB..

-Here are some of the key reasons why traders choose AvaTrade and IG over Admiral Markets:
+Here are some of the key reasons why traders choose IG and XTB over Admiral Markets :

-If AvaTrade isn't quite right, we've also listed ten suitable Admiral Markets alternatives below.
-You can click between the different instruments to compare each broker's spreads for that instrument.
+If IG isn’t quite right, we’ve also listed ten suitable Admiral Markets alternatives below.
+You can click between the different instruments to compare each broker’s spreads for that instrument.